 80.2% of males survive anal cancer for at least one year.
 This falls to 52.0% surviving for five years or more, as shown by age-standardised net survival for patients diagnosed with anal cancer during 2013-2017 in England.
 Survival for females at one year is 87.2% and falls to 62.2% surviving for at least five years.
 Survival for females is higher than for than for males at one year, and higher than for at five years.

 Anal Cancer Age-Standardised One-, Five- and Ten-Year Net Survival, Adults (Aged 15-99), England, 2013-2017

-In men, anal cancer survival is similar at five and ten years after diagnosis.
-In women, anal cancer survival continues to fall beyond five years.
-53% of men and 60% of women are predicted to survive their disease for ten years or more, as shown by age-standardised net survival for patients diagnosed with anal cancer during 2009-2013 in England.
+Anal cancer survival falls only slightly beyond five years after diagnosis.
+52.2% of people are predicted to survive their disease for ten years or more, as shown by age-standardised net survival for patients diagnosed with anal cancer during 2013-2017 in England.

 About this data

 Data is for: England, 2013 - 2017, ICD-10 C21.

 Survival statistics give an overall picture of survival and the survival time experienced by an individual patient may be much higher or lower, depending on specific patient and tumour characteristics.